 FAQs: Rosacea and treatment options

 That is not an easy question to answer, as the cause of rosacea remains unknown.
-There are associations with fair complexion and blue eyes, certain microbes on the skin and also bacterial colonisation in the gut.
+There are associations with fair complexion and blue eyes, certain microbes on the skin, and also bacterial colonisation in the gut.
 Causal links have not been proved.
 UV light exposure is thought to play a role.
 The most recent research suggests that altered immune response is involved.
 In rosacea, vasodilators are released by white blood cells, causing the visible blood vessels and the redness.
-We don't know why.
+It is not known why.
+Demodex mites may play a part in triggering rosacea.

 How common is rosacea?